St. Paul's School for Boys: Athletics

+Baseball

+Future Major League baseball player Spencer Horwitz attended the school.
+Playing baseball for the school, primarily at catcher, Horwitz was a 2016 Maryland Interscholastic Athletic Association (MIAA) First Team selection, and twice MIAA All-Conference.

+Hockey

+Spencer Horwitz played as a defenseman in hockey, and led the high school to two state championships.

 Lacrosse

-Since the start of varsity lacrosse interscholastic competition at St. Paul's in 1933, the Crusaders have won 25 titles in the old Maryland Scholastic Association (MSA) followed by the Maryland Interscholastic Athletic Association (MIAA) — more than any other team in the conference.
+Since the start of varsity lacrosse interscholastic competition at St. Paul's in 1933, the Crusaders have won 25 titles in the old Maryland Scholastic Association (MSA) followed by the MIAA — more than any other team in the conference.
 St. Paul's claimed its first lacrosse title in the MSA public/private schools league in 1940 under Lacrosse Hall of Fame head coach Howdy Myers.
 St. Paul's prevailed the next two decades in the MSA, winning the title 14 times.

 In 1947, St. Paul's beat Princeton University twice.
-During this period, St. Paul's posted five undefeated seasons, four under Myers and another in 1951 underJim Adams.
+During this period, St. Paul's posted five undefeated seasons, four under Myers and another in 1951 under Jim Adams.
 The 1969 Crusader team, coached by George Mitchell, went undefeated.
 The 1992 St. Paul's team also went undefeated, winning a MSA championship under coach Mitch Whiteley.
 In 2010, St. Paul's won the conference championship, the 25th in school history, under head coach Rick Brocato.
 St. Paul's has produced 12 C. Markland Kelly Award winners, which honors the top scholastic player in the state of Maryland each year.
 St. Paul's has also produced 22 high school All-Americans and 21 graduates in the U.S. Lacrosse Hall of Fame.